 Incorrect setting of the "Empty mA" menu.

-Go to the Level Input Page and make sure that the Empty mA setting matches the actual mA of the transmitter when the tank is empty.

-Faulty digital input circuit board.
+Go to the Level Input Page and make sure that the Empty mA setting matches the actual mA of the transmitter when the tank is empty. correctly, and the settings are correct, replace the digital input board.